 States are required to develop evaluation plans for directed payments at the time of their preprint submission and are generally expected to report evaluation results when the directed payment is renewed.
-12 However, in MACPAC's review of the information provided by CMS, we found directed payment evaluations for only 48 of the 215 directed payment arrangements that had been renewed at least once and operating for at least a year.
+10 However, in MACPAC's prior review of the information provided by CMS for directed payments approved as of December 31, 2020, we found directed payment evaluations for only 48 of the 215 directed payment arrangements that had been renewed at least once and operating for at least a year.